 In the evolving landscape of healthcare delivery and drug development, patient-centredness is increasingly acknowledged as a cornerstone of quality care.
 Today's patients are seeking greater autonomy over their health, driven by a desire to understand the complex factors influencing their well-being.
-This empowerment goes beyond traditional medical protocols, encouraging patients to adopt holistic strategies encompassing lifestyle changes and multidisciplinary approaches.
+This empowerment goes beyond traditional medical protocols, encouraging patients to adopt comprehensive strategies encompassing lifestyle changes and multidisciplinary approaches.

 Amidst this shift, there has been a notable surge in the adoption of mindful and health-data collecting strategies, including writing practices, biometric wearables, and mobile health applications (mHealth apps).
 However, a critical challenge emerges: the abundance of data collected by users often fails to coalesce into comprehensible pieces of information that accurately reflect the multifaceted nature of health and well-being.
-For this data to be clinically valuable, especially in the context of medical consultations, digital platforms must be adept at synthesising information from diverse sources into models that are not only informative for clinicians but also informative to patients.
+For this data to be clinically valuable, especially in the context of medical consultations, digital platforms must be adept at synthesising data from diverse sources into dialogue models that are not only informative for clinicians but also to patients.

 This essay seeks to delve into and propose design strategies aiming to bridge the communication gap between patients and healthcare providers through agnostic mediums for personal health communication.